django/deps/draft/0015-extended-startproject.rst

 4. Using a ready built site such as ``django-admind-demo``.
 5. Using one of the various single file templates from the web.

-Of these, this proposal makes 3 and 4 easier, and 5 unnecessary as the default structure will be faster to spin up and get working with, and the single file project will always work with the current branch.
+Of these, this proposal makes 3 and 4 easier, and 5 unnecessary as the single file project will always work with the current branch.

 Third party apps